 #2 Pest Control

 No one wants to live with unwelcome tenants that come in the form of creepy crawlies.
-Regularly inspect your property to check if any pests have moved in, and in the event that they have, get rid of them immediately.
+Regularly inspect your property to check if any pests have moved in, and in the event that they have, get rid of them immediately; here’re four ways to prevent pests.
 Property management agents recommend inspecting the property for pests at least once a year.
 However, if your rental property is in an area that’s prone to infestations, it would be best to inspect the property twice a year.

 A professional exterminator can inspect the property and pinpoint the spots the creepy crawlies penetrated.
 Signs of pest infestation are: